 Deepening on the material you want to drill, there are different types of power tools.
-You can choose between Corded or Cordless drills, but nevertheless almost all of them will have the desired outcome.
+You can choose between Corded or Cordless drills, but nevertheless, almost all of them will have the desired outcome.

 Before you make a selection, you first need to familiarize yourself with these easy-to-use drilling products.

-First we have the small Screwdriver.
+First, we have the small Screwdriver.

 Light and compact, the screwdriver uses the least amount of power.

 As the name implies, its main function is to drive screws.
-It is great with light tasks such as woodworking, hanging pictures, or minor home improvement/repairs, but they are not the right tool for drilling holes.
+It is great for light tasks such as woodworking, hanging pictures, or minor home improvement/repairs, but they are not the right tool for drilling holes.

 It usually has a range of 2.4 and 10.8 V.

 We have reviewed following tools of this type: